flash62au/EngineDriver_Home/docs/operation/operation.rst

     * For a JMRI server, see the WiThrottle screen for its address
     * For other devices, see the instructions for that device

-  If you only ever connect to one WiThrottle server you can effectively bypass this screen by setting the ``Auto-Connect to WiThrottle Server?`` preference.
+  If you only ever connect to one WiThrottle server you can effectively bypass this screen by setting the `Auto-Connect to WiThrottle Server? <../configuration/preferences.html#auto-connect-to-withrottle-server>`_ preference.

 .. note::
   :class: note-ed-hidden-title